kelseyshiba/kelseyshiba.github.io/_posts/2020-06-25-building_a_sinatra_application_tips_and_tricks.markdown

 **Using Two Different Users to Login**
 This concept was very hard for me to figure out.
 If I were giving advice to myself, I would advise myself to write a Users class and have Students and Teachers inherit from that class in order to login/signup.
 However, it was an interesting challenge to have to work with.
-Here is the helper methods that allowed me to have compelete functionality.
+Here are the helper methods that allowed me to have compelete functionality.

 ```
 def logged_in?